Management Notes

 Drive

 Need gives rise to drive.
-The concept of drive is used to mean that the organism is particularly sensitive to certain stimulation and usually is driven to activity.
+The concept of drive is used to mean that the organism is particularly sensitive to certain stimulations and usually is driven to activity.
 The activity persists until the need is satisfied or until weakness or death occurs.

 Therefore, drive, a physiological state, is an original source of energy that activates the human organism.
 It arouse person to action.
 It is a strong persistent stimulus that demands an active response.
 Drive is the result of need.